Proven-Paradox/shaper-system/Handbook.md

 Cost: 6 MP
 Duration: Variable; see Effect
 Effect: The target becomes [Afraid](#afraid) of you for 1 Round.
 If you land a [Solid Hit](#solid-hit) this lasts for 2 Rounds.
 On a [Critical Hit](#critical-hit), this lasts for 3 Rounds.
 Description: You do something that compels your opponent to run away from you.
-This could be a psychic attack, producing horrifying illusions, injecting your target with a toxin that produces a panic, giving a terrifying roar, or similar actions.
+This could be a psychic attack, producing horrifying illusions, injecting your target with a toxin that causes panic, a terrifying roar, or similar actions.

 #### To the Rescue
 Auxiliary